1886 Log House

 The coop houses Golden-laced Wyandotte, Plymouth Rock, Sussex and Leghorn chickens, some of the traditional breeds once popular in Grey County.

 Log House's Outhouse

-Built by Museum staff in 1992 this structure replicates a privy (outhouse) for the Log House building.
-It is not intended for use, but to add visual authenticity to the site.
+Built by Museum staff in 1992 this structure replicates a privy (outhouse) for the 1886 Log House.
+It is for display purposes only.